 a Paddington Bear.
 I don’t know if this was the spot in “darkest Peru” from which Pastuso first stowed away but it is to Miraflores he has returned.

-Then the Cats
+Then the Cats.

-Deciding to forgo an extended walk through the parks of El Malecón, I turned away from the ocean and set my course for the center of the district what was at one time called Parque Central but that now has two distinct divisions.
-One section, el Parque 7 de Junio honors the nearly 1,000 Peruvian soldiers who died in Battle of Arica in an unsuccessful attempt to repel Chilean invaders on 7 June 1880 during the War of the Pacific.
+Deciding to forgo an extended walk through the parks of El Malecón, I turned away from the ocean and set my course for the center of the district and what was at one time called Parque Central but that now has two distinct divisions.
+One section, el Parque 7 de Junio honors the nearly 1,000 Peruvian soldiers who died in the Battle of Arica in an unsuccessful attempt to repel Chilean invaders on 7 June 1880 during the War of the Pacific.

 Another part of the park is now named El Parque Kennedy in honor of the 35th President of the United States.
-It bears his name because of the aid that came to Perú under the aegis of the Alliance for Progress that Kennedy initiated in 1961 to promote economic cooperation between the U.S. and Latin America.
+It bears his name because of the aid that came to Perú under the aegis of the Alliance for Progress that Kennedy initiated in 1961 to promote economic cooperation between the U S and Latin America.
 It’s a particularly lively park known for its collection of street vendors, artists, and the Chabuca Grande Amphitheater where there are frequent performances by musicians and dancers.
 However, despite all those attractions, Kennedy Park is probably best known for the more than 100 stray cats that wander about and panhandle food (usually gently but sometimes aggressively) from locals and tourists.
 I took a few photos but think this video does a much better job of capturing the feeling of the park.

 I spent some time interacting with those cats who were interested in interacting with me although I’m glad cats can’t read minds because even as I sat stroking the small chap curled comfortably on my lap, I was thinking not about him (or her) but about my own cat Zicomo and our reunion the next day.
 Eventually it was time to move on.

-An urban surprise
+An urban surprise.

 Next on my list was a visit to an archaeological site in the heart of Miraflores called Huaca Pucllana.
-Given Lima’s sprawling growth it’s a bit surprising that this ancient site – a mere 1.5 kilometers from Kennedy Park – seems to have been more or less ignored until 1981.
+Given Lima’s sprawling growth it’s a bit surprising that this ancient site – a mere 1500 meters from Kennedy Park – seems to have been more or less ignored until 1981.
 The initial description of the ruins depicted them as little more than a mound of soil with stones sticking out at various points but, over the ensuing three years, careful excavation revealed a substantial 1,300-year-old complex that appears to have been a ceremonial and administrative center for the group historians now call the Lima people.
 (The museum at the site, established in 1984, has since expanded to include a small indoor facility and it received recognition – though few public funds – as part of the National System of State Museums in 1989.)

 As happened to me in Malta, I found it a bit disorienting to visit a site of such antiquity surrounded by encroaching urban construction and modernity.